dagui2005/adaptiveCapacityOfUrbanTransportNetwork/simulation/README.md

 # matsim-nanjing multimodal transport system

-By default, this project uses the latest (pre-)release.
+By default, this project uses the 13 version.
 In order to use a different version, edit `pom.xml`.

 A recommended directory structure is as follows:
 * `src` for sources